Combining multiple Datasets

 Z (k) float32 -5.0 -15.0 -25.0 -35.0 ... -5039.25 -5461.25 -5906.25

-The list of non-dimension coordinates is now much longer.
+The list of non-dimension coordinates includes the horizontal and vertical coordinates needed to locate each grid cell in geographical space.
 Like Dimensions, the non-dimension coordinates of the merged Dataset

 .